-In the first stage (year 1) of the project, the team has conducted a range of pilot workshops to gradually optimize the puppet designs as well as the educational approach.
+In the first stage (year 1/2016-17) of the project, the team has conducted a range of pilot workshops to gradually optimize the puppet designs as well as the educational approach.
 Here, we report on the emergence of the question of ownership through two different workshops: one with expert puppeteers (n=6), the other with a group of middle school students (n=8 + 2 instructors).
-Each group of participants offered own suggestions to adjust our designs.
+Each group of participants offered own suggestions to adjust our designs, materials, and practices.
 Their participation and commentary supported the development process and operated as a form of co-design, as defined by Sanders and Stappers, who see this also as a "specific instance of co-creation" (Sanders and Stappers, 2008).

 The goal here is not to provide a full evaluation of these workshops, but to briefly trace the notion of ownership as an important element in both of them.

-The audiences in both workshops differed widely in their expertise on puppetry.
+The audiences in both workshops differed widely in their expertise in puppetry.
 The experts were recruited from highly experienced puppeteers, directors, and educators.
-They had not only practical experience in the design, construction, and handling of puppets but also about the field's history and context.
+They had not only practical experience in the design, construction, and handling of puppets, but also about the field's history and context.
 The student audiences were not specially trained or prepared for the workshop but were recruited from an afterschool program at the school as well as their robotics club.
-The format of both workshops also differed: the expert workshop (3 1/2 hours, conducted at the Center for Puppetry Arts) was aimed to test different designs with puppet experts for possible optimization, the student workshop (3 hours, conducted in the research group's lab) offered the full educational framing including story-creation and performance.
-While the expert participants were divided into 3 teams of 2 participants, all student participants collaborated in a single group effort.
-We do not claim any direct comparison between the workshop results or populations but instead trace the emerging quality of ownership that was observed despite those differences.
+None of the students had any particular puppetry experience.
+The format of both workshops also differed: the expert workshop (3 1⁄2 hours, conducted at the Center for Puppetry Arts, Atlanta) was aimed to test different designs with puppet experts for possible optimization; the student workshop (3 hours, conducted in the research group's lab at the Georgia Institute of Technology) offered the full educational framing including storycreation and performance.
+The expert participants were divided into 3 teams of 2 participants each.
+In contrast, all student participants collaborated in a single group effort.
+We do not claim any direct comparison between the workshop results or populations.
+Instead we trace the emerging quality of ownership that was observed despite those differences.